sulu-cmf/sulu-docs/cookbook/extend-entities.rst

 .. note::

-   Symfony keeps the user object in the session, clearing the sessions is so sometimes required when running into ``php.CRITICAL: Uncaught Error: Failed opening required /var/project/var/cache/website/prod/doctrine/orm/Proxies/__CG__SuluBundleSecurityBundleEntityUser.php``
+   Symfony keeps the user object in the session, clearing the sessions is so sometimes required when running into ``php.CRITICAL: Uncaught Error: Failed opening required /var/project/var/cache/website/prod/doctrine/orm/Proxies/__CG__SuluBundleSecurityBundleEntityUser.php``.
+   If use the native session storage you can use ``(php -i && php bin/console debug:config framework session) | grep save_path`` to get the configured save paths of sessions.

 For the `Role` entity (`se_roles`):